bawerfarhad/cms_in_laravel/My notes in this project.md

 11- we can prevent any user delete anyone post by adding @can('view', $post) in the foreach of the posts for delete button, this will disable the delete button for unwanted users
     we can also make this happen in the route look at the route

+12-[
+        table for all permissions,
+        table for all roles,
+        table for set permission to the users, table for set roles to the users, table for connecting permissions to the roles ]

+13- after making a relationship, we are going to make a role for users using the command
+    $user->roles()->attach($admin)
+    add admin role for current user logged in, the output located in the role_user table in the database
+    $user->roles()->detach($admin)
+    remove the permission from the current user

+    make a permission called view_dashboard ==  $view_dashboard= App\Models\Permission::create(['name'=>'View Dashboard','slug'=>'view-dashboard']);

+    give the view_dashboard permission to the admin $admin->permissions()->attach($view_dashboard);

+    look at the tables, the permission View Dashboard added to the permission table, the admin role in the roles table get the dashboard permission

+14- logout functionality in admin-index.blade.php line 70